The Second Chance Club

 “You’re off this island, Maxwell!”
-Dennis barked back.
+Dennis barked back at him.

-Suddenly, a sack was thrown over my head and everything went black.
-I heard Trish scream, I heard Jeremy struggling for a moment before he submitted.
-They began to drag us away and as I stumbled to stay a foot, I couldn’t help but fear that I wasn’t going to leave this island alive…
+Suddenly, a potato sack was thrown over my head and everything went black.
+I heard Trish scream.
+I heard Jeremy struggling for a moment before he submitted to the force.
+The guards began to drag us away and as I stumbled to stay a foot in the sand I couldn’t help but fear that I would not be leaving this island alive…

 When the sacs on our heads were finally taken off, we were in a small interrogation room, accompanied by the two guards that had arrested us and without Maxwell.
-We waited there, silent, for what seemed like forever until the door to the room opened and a man, older and dressed well in an expensive black suit, came in and calmly sat down at the table across from us.
+We waited there, silent, for what seemed like forever until the door to the room opened and a white-haired man, older, and dressed in an expensive and well-fit black suit, came inside and calmly sat down across from us.

 Following his command, they left us.

 Once we were alone, the old man watched all three of us with a somewhat amused expression, but mostly he was watching Trish.
 She looked absolutely frightened of him.
 I felt helpless with the cuffs around my wrists.